-This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Alligator Lake (PSGHA).
+This brochure is designed to provide the public with information and a summary of regulations pertaining to hunting and other recreational use on the Alligator Lake Public Small-Game Hunting Area (PSGHA).
 Regulations that are new or differ substantially from last year are shown in bold print.
 Area users should familiarize themselves with all regulations.
 For exact wording of the wildlife laws and regulations, see Florida Fish and Wildlife Conservation Commission's (FWC) wildlife code, on file with the Secretary of State and state libraries.
 This brochure and the Florida Hunting Regulations handbook should provide the information necessary for you to plan your hunting activities.
-These publications are available from any FWC office, county tax collector and at MyFWC.com.
+These publications are available from any FWC office and at MyFWC.com.

 Hunting licenses, management area permits, migratory bird permits and Florida waterfowl permits may be purchased from county tax collectors, license agents, at MyFWC.com/license or by telephone at 888-486-8356.
 A no-cost Migratory Bird Permit is available when purchasing a hunting license.
 Any waterfowl hunter 16 years of age or older must possess a federal duck stamp.

 Quota permits are not required for this area.